voxel51/fiftyone-teams-app-deploy/helm/README.md

 ---

-### FiftyOne Teams version 1.1.1 Upgrade Notes
+### FiftyOne Teams Upgrade Notes

 #### Storage Credentials and `FIFTYONE_ENCRYPTION_KEY`

-The FiftyOne Teams version 1.1.1 Helm chart now requires the inclusion of the `encryptionKey` secret.
+Containers based on the `fiftyone-teams-api` and `fiftyone-app` images now _REQUIRE_ the inclusion of the `FIFTYONE_ENCRYPTION_KEY` variable.
 This key is used to encrypt storage credentials in the MongoDB database.

 The `encryptionKey` secret can be generated using the following python: